Programs of Study

 b.
 Students who have accumulated a maximum of 30 semester hours of college-level credit and have not successfully completed required LS courses may enroll only in LS courses until requirements are successfully completed.
 Students with transfer credit or credit earned in a certificate or prior degree program who are required to take LS courses for their current degree objectives may earn up to 30 additional hours of college-level credit.
 After earning the additional hours, such students may enroll in LS courses only.

 c.
-Students with LS requirements who are enrolled in both Learning Support and credit courses may not withdraw from the required Learning Support courses unless they also withdraw from credit courses.
-There is an exception.
-The student who remains in at least one Learning Support course may also remain in a freshman orientation course, and/or a 1000-level Physical Education course.
+Students with LS requirements who are enrolled in both the Learning Support and credit course (co-requisites) may not withdraw from the required Learning Support course unless they also withdraw from the co-requisite credit course and vice versa.

 4. Students who are not required to take LS courses in a disciplinary area may elect to enroll in LS courses in the non-required area for institutional credit or on an audit basis.
 Such students are limited to a maximum of two attempts in English (writing) and reading, and three attempts in math but are not subject to the requirements.
 An attempt is defined as an institutional credit course in which a student receives any grade or symbol except “W.”